cristobalehc/idionomics/README.md

 **idionomics** is an R toolkit for **idionomic science** — a research philosophy that places the individual at the center of analysis.
 Rather than fitting a single model to the group and treating between-person averages as the primary finding, idionomic methods model each person separately, then aggregate upward.
 The group-level picture emerges from individual results, not the other way around.

-The package is built around intensive longitudinal data (ILD): experience-sampling, ecological momentary assessment, daily diary, wearable sensor streams, and similar designs where each participant contributes a time series.
+The package is built around intensive longitudinal data: experience-sampling, ecological momentary assessment, daily diary, wearable sensor streams, and similar designs where each participant contributes a time series.
 It provides a pipeline from preprocessing through modeling to group-level summaries.

 ---